Grog: Modern usage

 Modern versions of the drink are often made with hot or boiling water, and sometimes include lemon juice, lime juice, cinnamon, or sugar to add flavor.
 Additionally in the United States, apple cider is sometimes substituted for water.
 Rum with water, sugar, and nutmeg was known as bumbo and was more popular with pirates and merchantmen.
 In Cape Verde, grogue is a distilled spirit made of sugarcane, similar to rum.
 In Australia and New Zealand, the word has come to mean any alcoholic drink; in Australian Aboriginal English in particular, the term "grog" is extremely commonly used, to the point of appearing outside of casual use, such as in surveys and official documents.

+In Northern Germany, grog is a "classic winter drink from East Frisia" made of rum, sugar and water and heated to boiling point.
 In Sweden and some subcultures within the English-speaking world, grogg is a common description of drinks not made to a recipe, but by mixing various kinds of alcoholic and soft drinks, fruit juice or similar ingredients.
 In Sweden, the mixture is usually between 5:1 and 1:1 of soft drink/cordial and spirit.
 The difference between Swedish grog and long drinks, mixed drinks, or punches is the number of ingredients.
 The number of ingredients in drinks may vary, but grog typically has just one kind of liquor (most commonly vodka or brännvin, but others like rum, whisky, cognac, or eau de vie are also used), and one kind of a non-alcoholic beverage.
 While there are no standard recipes, some varieties are commonly known: